owl73/westmarch-landol/class/adept/monster_slayer.md

 ### A: Research

-On a successful inteligence check, the DM provides a piece of information about a monster of the player's choice.
+On a successful intelligence check, the DM provides a piece of information about a monster of the player's choice.
-This can be atempted only once for each kind of monster, afterward more INT checks can be made after a day or week of study.
+This can be attempted only once for each kind of monster, afterward more INT checks can be made after a day or week of study.
 The time depends on the rarity of the monster, and the source of information. (direct observation is best, town rumor and legends are